Ff00ff/mammoth/README.md

 You do need to be careful when your type needs to evolve (change).

-### Versioning

-A final note on the versioning: we're at version 0.X until we consider Mammoth production-ready.
-This should be fairly soon as Mammoth is used in a couple of projects already.
-Once we do we bump to 1.0 though we will strictly abide to semver.

 ## Developing Locally

 To contribute to this library, you first need to do a few things to get set up.